sureshmadmax/Influencer-Analytics-for-Brand-Promotions/README.md

 - *Team Lead*: Reddy Suresh – 24P35A1212
 - *Course*: B.Tech in Information Technology
-- *Institution*: APSSDC
+- *Institution*: Aditya college of engineering and technology
 - 📍 India

----

-## 📜 License

-This project is created for academic and educational use only.
-For commercial use or collaboration, please contact the project owner.

 ---